-STUDENT AGREEMENT FOR RECORDING CLASS LECTURES

-I, (Print student's name), agree that I will not copy or release any recording of class lectures or transcriptions or otherwise hinder the ability of my professor to obtain a copyright on class material I have taped.
-I will use the recorded class lecture information solely for my education needs.
-I will erase all class material at the end of the course.
+STUDENT AGREEMENT FO R RECORDING CLASS LECTURES or release any recording of class lectures of my professor to obtain a copyright on cl rint student's name), agree that I will not copy or transcriptions or otherwise hinder the ability lass material I have taped.
+I will use the or my education needs.
+I will erase all class Student's Signature Date

-Student's Signature

-Date